cdfoundation/cdf-landscape/README.md

 Sometimes the total height is changed too, then we need to adjust the height the same way as we adjust the width.

-We have an experimental `fitWidth` property, it is good when you want to get rid of extra space on the right of a section.

-The best way to test that layout is ok, is to visit `/landscape`, and if it looks ok, run `PORT=3000 babel-node tools/renderLandscape` and see the rendered png files, they are in src/images folder.